krychu/bdh/README.md

 > *A. Kosowski, P. Uznański, J. Chorowski, Z. Stamirowska, M. Bartoszkiewicz.*
 > [_The Dragon Hatchling: The Missing Link between the Transformer and Models of the Brain_](https://doi.org/10.48550/arXiv.2509.26507), arXiv (2025).

 BDH is a novel Large Language Model architecture based on a scale-free, biologically-inspired network of locally-interacting neurons.
-It aims to bridge the gap between the tensor-based operations of modern Transformers and the graph-based, distributed dynamics of the human brain.

 I find the paper particularly fascinating for its elegant synthesis of concepts from neuroscience, distributed computing, dynamical systems, and formal logic into a single, GPU-friendly architecture.

-## Demo: Pathfinding and Visualizing the Model's "Brain"
+## Demo: Pathfinding and Visualizing Reasoning Logic

 The model is trained on a pathfinding task: given an N×N board with obstacles, find the shortest path from START to END.